id-anderson/commerce-cif-doc/README.md

 The API and data models are specified in [swagger.yaml](/api/swagger.yaml) / [swagger.json](/api/swagger.json).
 Review directly in [Swagger UI](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/Adobe-Marketing-Cloud/commerce-cif-doc/master/api/swagger.yaml) or [Swagger Editor](http://editor.swagger.io/).

+### JSON model examples

+The [examples](examples) folder contains some JSON model examples that can help during the development of the CIF Cloud API.
+Check the README in that folder for more information about the examples.

 ## Adobe I/O Runtime

 The CIF Cloud services architecture is based on [OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the new commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.